hquinn/RollCraft/README.md

 ### Error Handling

 RollCraft uses the `Result` type to handle errors in a functional way.
-This uses the `LitePrimitives` library (which is another library of mine) which provides the `Result` type.
+This uses the `MonadCraft` library (which is another library of mine) which provides the `Result` type.

 The rationale behind this decision is to avoid using exceptions, which can be expensive in terms of performance, especially since there's a lot of error handling in this library.